 - 39.35% on income within the additional rate tax band (above £125,140)

 Dividend income is still paid from post-tax profits, so your company will continue to pay Corporation Tax on these profits before you pay yourself dividends.
-The idea behind the changes was to discourage people from setting up a company simply to pay less tax – i.e., by taking most of their income as dividends rather than as a wage.
+The idea behind the changes was to discourage people from setting up a company simply to pay less tax – i.e. by taking most or all of their income as dividends rather than as a wage.

-Either way, you’re still better off setting up your business as a limited company, rather than operating as a sole trader.
+Regardless, trading through a limited company is often more tax-efficient than operating as a sole trader (depending on your level of profits).
 You just have to be strategic with your tax planning and remuneration, which any decent accountant or tax advisor will be able to assist you with.

-Whilst not applicable to directors unless they are also shareholders and/or they receive additional untaxed income on top of their salaries, it’s worth mentioning these types of National Insurance for clarity.
+Whilst not applicable to directors unless they receive untaxed income from self-employed activities (e.g. rental income from privately owned property), it’s worth mentioning this type of National Insurance for clarity.

-Class 2 and Class 4 National Insurance are both paid through Self Assessment by people a number of people, including:
+Class 4 National Insurance is paid through Self Assessment by certain people, including:

-- self employed individuals (i.e., sole traders and members of partnerships)
+- self-employed sole traders and members of partnerships

-- people who receive income that is not taxed through PAYE (e.g., shareholders)
+- people who receive certain types of income not taxed through PAYE (e.g. rental income or freelance work)

 Hello, I am currently employed and paid through paye and earn above the personal tax allowance.
 I have just purchased a small deli business.
 I am unsure whether to operate the business as a sole trader or as a Ltd Company for tax purposes.
 Are there any tax and NI benefits to operating as a Ltd company if I have already exceeded my personal tax allowance elsewhere?
 I hope I have explained well enough for you to understand my question.
 Thank you